Our Legendary Leaders: Shirley Walker, Area Manager

 During the time that I was an undergraduate working for Boots, I was always in awe of how the Store Manager would have overall accountability of their store; looking after their colleagues, giving great care to their customers while also working behind the scenes ensuring compliance to legal and health and safety requirements, adhering to pharmacy governance principles and ensuring operational effectiveness in both retail and pharmacy.

 Therefore, when I was asked to enrol on a fast-track Management Step Up Programme (FMSP) immediately after my Pre-registration Programme, I was thrilled to oblige.

 What keeps you motivated?

 I am also motivated by supporting others to progress in their career.
-I have been a pre-registration tutor on numerous occasions as well as a mentor for several colleagues over the years.
-I participated in a Chemists and Druggists (C&D) career event and also supported with undergraduate engagement events.
-It is so gratifying to see how my career to date paves the way for other up and coming pharmacists to follow their ambition.
+I have been a Pre-registration tutor on numerous occasions, as well as a mentor for several colleagues over the years.
+I participated in a Chemist and Druggist career event and also supported with undergraduate engagement events.
+It is so gratifying to see how my career to date paves the way for other up and coming Pharmacists to follow their ambition.

 What are you most proud of achieving in your career?

 Although I have had many great achievements, the first day I wrote an anticoagulant prescription for an atrial fibrillation patient in a Boots consultation room will remain my proudest moment.
 This Bromley Anticoagulation service was shortlisted as finalist by the Health Services Journal (HSJ) Value in Healthcare Awards under the “Community Health Service Redesign” category.

 What advice would you give to someone looking to progress into leadership roles?